-In this two part blog series, we will answer the question - Why would I care about managing change when my organization won’t undergo change initiatives?
+In this two part blog series, we will answer the question - Why would I care about managing organizational change when my organization won’t undergo change initiatives?
 This week, we will explain the background of why companies change and introduce the Greiner model.
 Next week, we will explain how the Greiner model applies to organizational growth in six phases.

 When I first started my career as a Change Management consultant, I was asked many questions.
 And though I liked to think I had an answer for everything right in my pocket, one question I received early on threw me for a loop: